Discover 9 Best Viewpoints in Prague for Stunning Cityscapes 2025 + Map

 The panorama view from the Prague Castle ramp in the lower part of Hradcany Square will completely enchant you with a magical atmosphere primarily at sunrise.
 Because if you wake up early, you’ll be rewarded not only by the magical sunrise view, but this place has a completely different vibe when it’s not packed with crowds of tourists.
 And I think it’s worth it.

-Nice views are also from the Plecnik’s Gardens on the premises of Prague Castle, from the Castle Stairs (both old and new stairs), from the “Na Opysi” viewpoint, and of course from the Great South Tower of the St. Vitus Cathedral.
+Nice views are also from the Plecnik’s viewpoint in Southern Gardens on the premises of Prague Castle, from the Castle Stairs (both old and new stairs) and from the “Na Opysi” viewpoint.

 Read more about Hradcany Square.